-One of Vietnam’s most promising ‘up-and-coming’ destinations in our opinion, Con Dao is actually an archipelago of 15 islands located in the South China Sea, just 45 minutes by air from Ho Chi Minh City.
-The archipelago makes up one of Vietnam’s most pristine Marine National Parks, with miles of undisturbed beaches, wild jungle and turquoise waters.
+One of Vietnam’s most promising ‘up-and-coming’ destinations in our opinion, Con Dao is an archipelago of 16 islands located in the South China Sea, just 45 minutes by air from Ho Chi Minh City, and defined by miles of undisturbed beaches, wild jungle and turquoise waters..
+The archipelago makes up one of Vietnam’s most pristine Marine National Parks, put in place to protect Sea Turtles which nest each year on the region's uninhabited islands.

 What to do in Con Dao

 - Con Dao used to be infamous as the location of a Colonial French penal colony, which imprisoned Vietnamese nationalists and political prisoners and became an American POW during the region's later conflicts.
 The Con Dao Museum is home to sensitive and informative exhibitions about this painful history.